Syndrome of inappropriate antidiuretic hormone secretion

 There are many reasons why the body needs to make a lot of ADH.
 Common situations when ADH is released into the blood when it should not be produced (inappropriate) include:

-- Medicines, such as certain type 2 diabetes drugs, seizure drugs, antidepressants, heart and blood pressure drugs, cancer drugs, anesthesia
+- Medicines, such as certain seizure drugs, antidepressants, cancer drugs, opiates (less often), and heart, diabetes, and blood pressure drugs

 - Surgery under general anesthesia

-- Disorders of the brain, such as injury, infections, stroke
+- Disorders of the brain, such as injury, infections, and stroke

 - Brain surgery in the region of the hypothalamus